imjustagoodperson/ANTI-MIC-BREAK/README.md

 # GUIDE: https://youtu.be/VUSUwDBUJHY?si=pyf-uxA9LEAW_nsN

-# I SUGGEST TO TURN OFF THE FAKE DEAFEN PLUGIN WHILE USING THIS PLUGIN IT MIGHT MESS STUFF UP
+# I SUGGEST TO TURN OFF THE FAKE DEAFEN PLUGIN WHILE USING THIS PLUGIN IT MAY CAUSE BUGS

 # ----------------------------- LOGS --------------------------